monikastrah/431-2020/classes/class05/README.md

 - Class 05 slides will be available in [PDF format](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class05/431_class-05-slides_2020.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class05/431_class-05-slides_2020.Rmd).

+## Today's Main Example

+- Dr. Love used R Markdown to explore [your responses to the survey (part 4) of Lab 01](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab01/survey-results-2020/README.md), which we'll discuss at some length in class today.

 ## Announcements

 1. So far this semester, Dr. Love (and the TAs) have been chasing you down via email if something isn't submitted on time, or isn't submitted correctly, and reminding you about deadlines outside of class time.
 Enjoy it while it lasts, because we intend to (essentially) stop doing that after [Lab 02](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab02/lab02.md).